Free Email Clients

 Pegasus Mail supports POP3 and IMAP mailboxes, multiple (different) people using the same copy of the program, Secure Socket Layer (SSL) encrypted email, etc. The program works on Windows and DOS.

-Alpine is the successor to Pine (which was an old email client used on many Unix-based systems).
+Alpine is a successor to Pine (which was an old email client used on many Unix-based systems).
+It adds Unicode support, among other things.
 It has a text user interface and is distributed under the terms of the Apache License Version 2.0.
-The program runs on Windows, Mac OS X, Linux, the BSDs, the Nokia N800, and other Unix-type systems.
-You can also run it as a web application.
+The program runs on Windows, Linux, FreeBSD and OpenBSD, although you may have to compile it yourself if you don't use Windows.

 Related Pages